InfraLore/make_for_devops/chapters/11-make_and_ci_cd.md

 # Chapter 11: Make and CI/CD Foundations

-*Bridging local and remote workflows with consistent, discoverable automation.*
+\chaptersubtitle{Bridging local and remote workflows with consistent, discoverable automation.}

 The most frustrating phrase in software development is "it works on my machine."
 This problem becomes exponentially worse in CI/CD pipelines, where developers